dirtsimple/imposer/imposer.md

 ### File and Function Names

 Configuration is loaded using loco.
 Subcommand functions are named `imp.X`, where `X` is the command or option name.
-Unrecognized commands are assumed to be states to load.

 ```shell
 loco_preconfig() {